Recreating the Country

 PictureOxalis comes in many sizes and colours.
 This yellow flowering variety is probably the most common and invasive

-A note on spraying with glyphosate: Herbicide is a useful tool if it is used safely and intelligently.
+A note on spraying with glyphosate: Herbicide is a very useful tool if it is used minimally, safely and intelligently.

-The time to spray is when the weeds look healthy and are showing strong growth up to 10cm tall.
-Allow more top growth before spraying deep-rooted weeds like Phalaris and Paspalum.
+The time to spray is when the weeds look healthy and are showing strong growth.
+Allow more top growth before spraying deep-rooted weeds like Phalaris and Paspalum

-Oxalis is best sprayed at the beginning of its flowering cycle when the plants have just a few flowers.
-Spraying at this time will kill the many small bulbs (future plants) that are attached to the oxalis roots.
+Oxalis is best sprayed at the beginning of its flowering cycle, when the plants have just a few flowers.
+Spraying at this time kills the many small bulbs (future plants) that are attached to the oxalis roots.

-I swallowed my disappointment and applied one well-timed spray with 1% glyphosate, the recommended rate for difficult-to-manage perennial weeds, and eliminated them.
+I swallowed my pride and applied one well-timed spray with 1% glyphosate

 To put this spray-rate into perspective; 1% is equivalent to spraying 1 teaspoon of glyphosate concentrate over a 25 square meter area of perennial weeds.
-The remarkable environmental benefits gained from establishing 5m x 5m of healthy native grassland clearly outweighs my environmental concerns about the use of glyphosate.
+I feel the remarkable environmental benefits gained from establishing 5m x 5m (25m2) of healthy native grassland outweighs other environmental concerns about it's use.

 PictureKangaroo Grass mass planted in an island planting to lower nitrogen levels.
 No nutrient stripping was done on this site, so more hand weeding was required.